FAQs About Binocular Vision Dysfunction- Mascoutah Eye Care in Mascoutah

 - Psychological Symptoms: Feeling overwhelmed or anxious when in large contained spaces like malls or big box stores, in crowds, or while driving (symptoms similar to those seen in patients with anxiety or agoraphobia).

 If your primary care doctor or specialist has been unable to find the cause of your symptoms, it could be BVD.
+Contact Mascoutah Eye Care to find out.

 How Do You Fix Binocular Vision Dysfunction?

-BVD is treated by correcting eye misalignment.
+BVD is treated by correcting the eye misalignment.
 This is done with our specialized micro-prism lenses, which bend light in such a way that the image seen by the eye is moved into the position it needs to be in order to once again realign the images.
 Once this occurs, the eye muscles no longer have to strain, providing relief from headaches, dizziness, blurred vision, and all other symptoms.

-Patients oftentimes report feeling noticeably better immediately.
+Patients often report feeling noticeably better immediately.
 The average patient suffering from BVD will notice a 50% reduction of symptoms by the end of their first visit.
 Over the next several visits, the aligning lenses are fine-tuned and continue to improve and eliminate the symptoms of BVD.

 Can Binocular Vision Dysfunction Make it Difficult to Drive?